grafana/phlare/docs/sources/configure-client/grafana-agent.md

 ## Configuring the agent

 To be able to pull profiles from applications, your applications needs to expose [pprof endpoints](https://pkg.go.dev/net/http/pprof).
+** To configure the agent and see configuration options please see the [agent configuration documentation](https://grafana.com/docs/agent/next/flow/reference/components/pyroscope.scrape/). **

 ### Prerequisites